TTibbs/be-nc-news/README.md

 You can view the API live and view the endpoints that are available [here](https://be-nc-news-92aj.onrender.com/api)

-Note: If the data appears on one line, it can be hard to read.
-Installing a JSON formatter extension to your browser can make data like this easier to view.
-[This JSON Formatter](https://chromewebstore.google.com/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en) on the Chrome store is a good one.
+The frontend [repository](https://github.com/TTibbs/nc-news) - the live demo can be seen [here](https://nc-news-ten.vercel.app/articles?p=1)

+## Quick Tip:

+For a better experience viewing JSON responses, install a browser extension like [JSON Formatter](https://chromewebstore.google.com/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en)

 ## Table of Contents
 - [Technologies](#technologies)